shotstack/shotstack-forms/src/lib/public/README.md

-# Shotstack Merge Fields

-Shotstack Merge Fields is a simple library that you can embed in any app.
-It's an application designed to help you easily modify a template for a Shotstack Video and generate a JSON with updated values ready to be consumed by the [Shotstack Video Editing API](https://shotstack.io/product/video-editing-api/).

 ## How to implement it on your website.

 This module will always try to find an HTML `element` with id "shotstack-form-field", and will render the form using that `element` as a container.